 The itinerary is partially the same as Cruise A but we do not make a passage through the Crinan canal and have an extra day in the area.
-The cruise starts in Ardrishaig and ends at Plantation Quay in Glasgow.
+The cruise starts in Ardrishaig and ends in central Glasgow (you will be advised of the exact location on receipt of your holiday balance).
 We may include Dunoon, Helensburgh (Hill House) and the James Watt Dock at Greenock, the submarine base at Faslane on the Gareloch, Carrick Castle in Loch Goil and of course a fascinating trip up the River Clyde to Glasgow.

 We suggest transport back to your vehicle in Ardrishaig in the form of a taxi to Buchanan Street Bus Station (10 mins) and a West Coast Motors (or City-Link) bus (2½ hrs.)

-The itinerary is the same as Cruise B but starts at Yorkhill Quay, Glasgow which is the pontoon immediately up-river from the ‘Glenlee’ Tall Ship beside the Riverside Museum and finishes at Ardrishaig.
+The itinerary is the same as Cruise B but starts in Glasgow (you will be advised of the exact location on receipt of your holiday balance).
 We suggest, if you are driving and not using public transport, you drive your car to Ardrishaig and leave it there during your holiday with us.
-You then take the bus from Ardrishaig to Glasgow and a taxi to Yorkhill Quay and join us on the Sunday afternoon.
+You then take the bus from Ardrishaig to Glasgow and a taxi to your embarkation point and join us on the Sunday afternoon.

 This is a new cruise in the Loch Fyne and Clyde area starting and finishing at Ardrishaig, a small harbour at the eastern end of the Crinan Canal.
 Walk its colourful banks on your arrival.
 We may visit any or all of the following places during the cruise according to the Skipper’s whim and fancy: Tarbert, Lochranza, Millport, Largs, Rothesay, Dunoon, Blairmore, Carrick Castle in Loch Goil, the Holy Loch, the Gareloch including passing the submarine base at Faslane, Helensburgh, Greenoch, Tighnabruaich, Loch Riddon and viewing the Maids of Bute.